openwallet-foundation/bifold-wallet/CODE_OF_CONDUCT.md

 If you experience or witness abusive, harassing, or otherwise unacceptable behavior, you can report it by emailing the project team at ken@indicio.tech.
 We will review and investigate all complaints, leading to a necessary and appropriate response based on the situation.
 The project team will keep the reporter’s identity confidential.
 We may publish more details on our enforcement policies separately.

-Project maintainers who fail to uphold or enforce the [Code of Conduct](code-of-conduct) properly may be subject to temporary or permanent consequences, as decided by the project’s leadership.
+Project maintainers who fail to uphold or enforce the [Code of Conduct][code-of-conduct] properly may be subject to temporary or permanent consequences, as decided by the project’s leadership.

 ## Attribution

-This Code of Conduct is adapted from the [Contributor Covenant][homepage], [version 1.4](version).
+This Code of Conduct is adapted from the [Contributor Covenant][homepage], [version 1.4][version].

 [homepage]: http://contributor-covenant.org
 [version]: http://contributor-covenant.org/version/1/4/